 If were to look at how I spent my time this week, I was not doing that.
 And I want to be in a place where that is my priority and where I’m asking myself the questions I listed above constantly to keep me in check.

 Now, I’m not saying don’t shop the sale, there really are great deals!
-And I have even shown you some of my favorites below but that’s all I’m going to do to promote it.
 I wrestled with wanting to post about it on my Instagram too much bc it’s already out there.
 And I truly feel like my blog is more of a lifestyle place so I want to keep it that way.
-I hope by you reading this you aren’t offended but can maybe relate, whether it’s the nsale or something else that’s consuming you right now.
+I hope by you reading this you aren’t offended but can maybe relate, whether it’s the #nsale or something else that’s consuming you right now.
 What is it?
 What are you letting “rule” your life right now?